 Learn more about the four steps to food safety: clean, separate, cook, and chill.

-∗Source: 2020 Porter Novelli Consumer Stylesexternal icon Survey of 3,625 U.S. adults
+*Source: 2020 Porter Novelli Consumer Styles survey of 3,625 adults in the United States

 With either cooking method, use a food thermometer to make sure the stuffing’s center reaches 165°F. Germs can survive in stuffing that has not reached 165°F. If you cooked the stuffing in your turkey, wait 20 minutes after taking the bird out of the oven before removing the stuffing.
 This allows the stuffing to cook a little longer.

-Use a food thermometer to make sure the turkey has reached a safe minimum cooking temperature of 165°F. Check by inserting a food thermometer into the center of the stuffing and the thickest part of the breast, thigh, and wing.
-Even if your turkey has a pop-up timer, you should still use a food thermometer to check that it is safely cooked.
-Let the turkey stand 20 minutes before removing all stuffing from the cavity and carving the meat.
-This will let the stuffing cook a little longer and make the turkey easier to carveexternal icon.
+- If you stuffed your turkey, insert a food thermometer into the center of the stuffing to ensure it reaches 165°F. Remember to let the turkey stand 20 minutes before removing all stuffing and carving the meat.
+This will let the stuffing cook a little longer and make the turkey easier to carve.